 The secret to being able to take advantage of those magical times when the weather is changing and there seems to be a feeding frenzy requires anglers to be aware of the air pressure in their area and whether it’s rising or falling at a certain point in time.

 Through both rising and falling barometer conditions, you’ll see a direct correlation between barometric pressure readings and how it can trigger fish activity.

-Every avid angler will agree that the best time to be on the water is during a shift when a low pressure system is moving in and bringing falling pressure, fish respond with an increase in activity.
-Every species of fish has what’s known as air bladders, which is an inflated sac of air inside their bodies which helps them monitor their own buoyancy.
+Every avid angler will agree that the best time to be on the water is during a shift when a low-pressure system is moving in and bringing falling pressure; fish respond with an increase in activity.
+Every species of fish has what’s known as air bladders, which is an inflated sac of air inside their bodies that helps them monitor their own buoyancy.

-The various pressure changes that occur not only affect fish, but also every other type of lifeform in any type of marine environment.
-The reason why a low pressure formation might be the more favorable barometric pressure for fishing is because the pressure drop will influence fluctuations related to a fish’s diet.
+The various pressure changes that occur affect not only fish but also every other type of lifeform in any type of marine environment.
+The reason why a low-pressure formation might be the more favorable barometric pressure for fishing is that the pressure drop will influence fluctuations related to a fish’s diet.

-As we’ve already noted, the absolute best barometric pressure conditions in regards to fishing will always be an incoming low pressure system which decreases the atmospheric pressure and makes fish feel more lively and free to swim around.
+As we’ve already noted, the absolute best barometric pressure conditions in regard to fishing will always be an incoming low-pressure system which decreases the atmospheric pressure and makes fish feel more lively and free to swim around.

 While falling barometric pressure indicates a great opportunity to catch fish, a stable pressure system that is already low and remains that way is actually quite poor in terms of how active fish will be.

 Fish will still be somewhat active during these times of low barometric pressure, but you’ll likely have to go after them with a slower approach in deeper water.

 In addition to their swim bladder, fish are also equipped with other pressure-sensing systems and sensory organs that help them pick up on any types of movement and vibrations in the water around them.
 Their swim bladders will expand as air pressure changes and pressure drops.